 - Gas Flare Emissions from landfills consist mainly of the uncontrolled release of methane from decomposing organic material, such as food scraps, paper, garden waste and wood.
 Control measures implemented on site include capturing the gas and diverting it through controlled emission points where it can be combusted in a flare (with methane converted to less potent CO2); with a future option for generating power. - Truck Wash/Maintenance Shed located along the main entrance road a truck wash with potable water supply and sedimentation dam is provided for cleaning soil and sedimentation from wheels prior to exiting from the site. - Leachate collection system- Each landfill cell has a leachate collection system, extracting leachate from the bottom of the landfill via submersible pumps into a collection system.
-This material is primary treated and either transported off site to an aqueous waste plant or land applied onto vegetated landscape areas as required. - Hard Waste Transfer Station located to the south west of the main entrance.
+This material is primary treated and either transported off site to an aqueous waste plant or irrigated in areas that comply with EPL 5984 conditions. - Hard Waste Transfer Station located to the south west of the main entrance.
 As well as receiving mixed residual waste, the facility also processes a number of waste streams including garden organics, metals, mattresses, e-waste, batteries, oil (motor sump and cooking), polystyrene and cardboard; - Landfilling the majority of the site is utilised for depositing putrescible waste from the kerbside pick-ups to landfill.
 A number of areas have been historically utilised for land filling however filling in these areas have since been completed with the mounds grassed and vegetated.
-Active landfilling is currently being undertaken along the southern boundary in Cell 2; - Sand Extraction the site has historically been subject to sand extraction including along the western and southern site boundaries.
+Active landfilling is currently being undertaken in Cell 5A and soon to progress in to Cell 5B; - Sand Extraction the site has historically been subject to sand extraction including along the western and southern site boundaries.
 The current area is subject to a licence under the Mining Act 1992 which includes a maximum of 50,000 tonnes per annum of sand to be extracted to be utilised for local developing projects.
 Currently there is no sand extraction occurring on site however, pond filling with rock is ongoing.